Michael D. Griffin: Rocket Lab

 In August 2020, Griffin joined the board of directors at Rocket Lab, a recent SPAC.
-As of December 12, 2022 Griffin has sold all company shares granted to him.
-The stock had lost more than 60% of it's value since it became publicly traded in November 2020.
+As of December 12, 2022, Griffin has sold all company shares granted to him.
+The stock had lost more than 60% of its value since it became publicly traded in November 2020.
+Mike Griffin left the board in September 2024.

 Honors

 Griffin is the recipient of numerous honors and awards, including the Defense Department's highest award which can be conferred on a Non-Government employee, Distinguished Public Service Medal (1986); AIAA Space Systems Medal (1988), Significant Technical Accomplishment Award (Delta 183 Mission Team) from American Defense Preparedness Association (1989); NASA Exceptional Achievement Medal (1994); Goddard Astronautics Award (2007); and selection by Time Magazine as one of the 100 Most Influential People of 2008.
 Griffin received the Rotary National Award for Space Achievement's National Space Trophy in May 2009.

 On March 13, 2008, Griffin was awarded the title of 74th Honorary Chancellor at Florida Southern College during its annual Founder's Day Ceremony.

 On May 22, 2011, Griffin was awarded honorary DE degree from the University of Notre Dame.

 On July 11, 2018, asteroid 159999 Michaelgriffin was named after him.
 The main-belt asteroid was discovered by astronomer Marc Buie at the Kitt Peak National Observatory, Arizona, in 2006.

-On January 1 of 2020, Michael Griffin was named an IEEE fellow.
+On January 1, 2020, Michael Griffin was named an IEEE fellow.